AdobeDocs/target.es-ES/help/c-integrating-target-with-mac/a4t/campaign-creation.md

 Before you set up an activity that uses [!DNL Analytics] as the reporting source, establish the goal for the activity, such as improving revenue per visitor (RPV) or increasing clicks on your shopping cart.
 Seleccione una métrica de éxito final para la actividad.
 Although you can select additional metrics at any time in [!DNL Analytics], you must still specify a particular metric you expect this test to affect.

-## Crear una actividad que utilice Analytics como origen de sistema de informes
+## Crear una actividad que utilice Analytics como fuente de sistema de informes

 Creating a [!DNL Target] activity that uses [!DNL Analytics] as the reporting source is similar to setting up a regular [!DNL Target] activity, with a few important differences.
 For example, you cannot select a segment for reporting while creating the activity because all segments available in [!DNL Analytics] can be applied when viewing a report.